KonradHoeffner/tempoguide/index.md

 ### Timing Guide

 * Bowmaster their Bowmaster
-* Fetch in response to fetch against stifle
+* Fetch in response to fetch against Stifle
 * Daze Wasteland trick